Punjabi Canadians: Religion

 During the early stages of Punjabi immigration to Canada, most pioneers were of the Sikh faith.

-The last census report detailing the religious proportion breakdown of the Punjabi Canadian community was done between 2005 and 2007 by Statistics Canada, with results derived from the 2001 Canadian census.
-This report found that 86% of Punjabi Canadians were adherents of the Sikh faith, while the remaining 14% followed other religions such as Hinduism, Islam, or Christianity.
+A census report detailing the religious proportion breakdown of the Punjabi Canadian community was done between 2005 and 2007 by Statistics Canada, with results derived from the 2001 Canadian census.
+This report found that 85.9 per cent of Punjabi Canadians were adherents of the Sikh faith, followed by followed by Islam (6.9 per cent) and Hinduism (3.9 per cent), with smaller minorities adhering to Irreligion (1.6 per cent) and Christianity (1.6 per cent).

+The 2021 Canadian census revealed that 81.4 per cent of the Punjabi Canadian community were adherents of the Sikh faith, followed by Hinduism (6.9 per cent) and Islam (6.8 per cent), with smaller minorities adhering to Irreligion (3.7 per cent), Christianity (1.1 per cent), and Buddhism (0.02 per cent).

 Geographical distribution

 The largest Punjabi populations in Canada are located in British Columbia and Ontario.
 Alberta, Manitoba, and Quebec are also home to significant populations with Saskatchewan and Nova Scotia featuring small but rapidly growing Punjabi communities.

 Provinces & territories

 Metropolitan areas

 According to the 2021 census, metropolitan areas with the highest proportions of Punjabi Canadians included Abbotsford–Mission (23.3%), Vancouver (9.2%), Toronto (5.2%), Winnipeg (4.9%), Calgary (4.7%), Edmonton (3.8%), Kitchener–Cambridge–Waterloo (2.8%), Regina (2.5%), Kelowna (2.2%), Hamilton (1.8%), Saskatoon (1.7%), and Victoria (1.5%).